COMP0016-Team6/user-manual/docs/patients.md

 # Patients

-First of all, I have to mention here, the web app of the patient version is almost the same as that of the clinician's version in functionalities apart from some features such as add patients, but it mainly focuses on browsing the patient's himself dashboard and information rather than checking other patients or changing important treatment plans.
+The patient version is very similar to that of the clinician's version in functionalities apart from some features such as add patients, but it mainly focuses on browsing the patient's himself dashboard and information rather than checking other patients or changing important treatment plans.

 ## Register